-Numbers matching, L82/350 engine, 4 speed manual transmission, 70,000 original miles, tan leather interior, power steering, power brakes, power windows, Gymkhana suspension, AM/FM/CD player, alloy
+Numbers matching, L48/350 engine, automatic transmission, 74,000 original miles, red leather interior, power steering, power brakes, power windows, AM/FM/Cassette, original valve covers, Gymkhana suspension, and

 You are currently viewing our page for 1978 Corvettes and 1979 Corvettes.
 Both of these years brought exciting events for the Corvette industry.
 1978 was the 25th year Anniversary, or the Silver Anniversary.
 Because of this occasion, you will find designs and features unique to 1978 Anniversary Corvettes.
 1979 saw little changes from 1978, which turned out to be wise, as this became the biggest selling year for Chevrolet Corvette to this day.

 If you are perusing 1978 Corvettes, some of the features you may find include the 25th Anniversary emblem (which adorned all 1978 Corvettes), a compound curved window, two tone silver paint on the anniversary model, the first genuine glove box, upgraded instrument panel housing, and armrests that are screwed to the door as opposed to being molded to the door as in previous years.